Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Results

-\subsection{hyperparameter tuning}
+\subsection{Hyperparameter tuning}

-Our approach is implemented using PyTorch~\citep{paszke2019pytorch} for the governance agent and OpenAI Gym~\citep{brockman2016openai} for the \ac{defi} environment.
-The training evaluation processes are performed on a Mac laptop with an M1 Pro CPU and 32 GB of RAM.
+Our approach is implemented using PyTorch for the governance agent and OpenAI Gym for the \ac{defi} environment.
+The training evaluation processes are performed on a Mac laptop with an M2 Pro CPU and 24 GB of RAM.

-Fine-tuning hyperparameters is also an essential part of training the governance agent.
-Due to space constraints, we skip the lengthy process of fine-tuning hyperparameters and list key hyperparameters that we use to generate results in \autoref{tab:para}.
+Fine-tuning hyperparameters is an essential part of building the governance agent. \autoref{tab:para} provides a detailed list of the key hyperparameters used in the governance agent and its \ac{dqn}.
+Due to space constraints, we skip the lengthy process of fine-tuning hyperparameters and place the justifications for key hyperparameter selections in Appendix~\ref{app:parameter}